snassimr/sport_info_retrieval/README.md

     # archive folder to copy folder to target location
     !zip -r whisper-medium.en.zip whisper-medium.en -x "whisper-medium.en/.git/*"
     ```

-    2.2 Unarchive zip to get model folder and copy it to to sport_info_retrieval/models.
+    Unarchive zip to get model folder and copy it to to sport_info_retrieval/models.

-    2.3 Set AUDIO_TO_TEXT_MODEL_FOLDER and AUDIO_TO_TEXT_MODEL_NAME accordingly in config.yaml
+    2.2 Adjust configuration - set AUDIO_TO_TEXT_MODEL_FOLDER and AUDIO_TO_TEXT_MODEL_NAME in config.yaml

-    2.4 Install ffmpeg on Linux
+    2.3 Perform installs on Linux

     ```
     sudo apt update